 If you do decide you want to borrow

 If you definitely want to borrow some money and you are sure you can repay it, there are a number of important factors to consider.

 How much can you afford to repay?

 It's very important to work out how much you can afford to repay each month, as this will affect which borrowing option is best for you.

 Money fitness tip

 Use our Budget planner to work out how much you can afford to borrow.

 Make sure you are realistic about how much you could pay if your mortgage or rent went up, if you had to spend more on things like energy bills or if your pay was cut.
-Don't forget to factor in interest rates and other charges - use the APR to find out the overall cost of the loan.
-Understanding APR for more information.

 Choosing the right type of credit